feiglab/ProteinStructureEmbedding/README.md

 <details><summary><b>Paper</b></summary>

-You can access the pre-print at the following link:
+For more information about this project, you can access the pre-print at the following link:

 [Accurate Predictions of Molecular Properties of Proteins via Graph Neural Networks and Transfer Learning](https://arxiv.org/)

-To cite our pre-print in your work, use:
+To cite our project in your work, use:

 ```bibtex
 @article{